Abdulaziznas/UCGretina/README.md

 Executables will appear in `build/bin`.
 Use `cmake --install build` to install them.

+The `vis` directory and default geometry files are copied into `build/bin` so that example macros can be run from there without additional setup.

 Several build variants are provided.
 Compile them by specifying the corresponding target:

     $ cmake --build build --target UCGretina_Scan      # for the scanning table